frecel/ScreenRotator/README.md

 # ScreenRotator+
 Small applet assembles screen rotator and other useful switches for the tablet mode of Ubuntu/Mint Linux.
-It is an enhancement of the project https://github.com/frecel/ScreenRotator, modified and tested on Thinkpad X1 Yoga with Linux Mint 18.2 (kernel 4.10.0-38), Cinnamon 64-Bit.
+It is an enhancement of the project https://github.com/frecel/ScreenRotator, modified and tested on Thinkpad X1 Yoga with Linux Mint 19.3 (kernel 5.0.0-32), Cinnamon 64-Bit.
-It should work for other laptops with the Wacom screen and pen.
+It should work for other laptops with the Wacom screen and stylus.

-Note: The screen rotating function is incompatible  with the kernel 4.13.0-16.

 ![image](https://raw.githubusercontent.com/henrysting/ScreenRotator/master/menu.jpg)